-☐ Promotion of Environment Friendly Transport Modes
+Promotion of Environment Friendly Transport Modes

 Railways are the backbone of our public transport system.
-They are environment friendly, safe and efficient mass carriers in Hong Kong, carrying some 41% of our public transport passengers.
-As at 31 December 2021, the total length of our railways under operation is about 266 kilometres (km), with a total track length of 773 km.
-Upon the commissioning of the cross-harbour extension of the East Rail Line in mid-May 2022, the total length of railways in operation in Hong Kong would be more than 270 km.
+They are environment friendly, safe and efficient mass carriers in Hong Kong, carrying some 42% of our public transport passengers.
+As at 31 December 2022, the total length of our railways under operation is about 271 kilometres (km), with a total track length of 784 km.